Middle Earth Serving Youth Since 1972

 One of the many things a child needs to become successful is a caring adult who can see their potential.
 Mentoring improves school performance, socialization, responsibility, and self-esteem.

-While our staff act as informal mentors with the youth in all of our programs, we offer more intensive, formal services through our Mentoring Program for 2nd-12th grade students during their lunch or advisory periods in school.
+While our staff act as informal mentors with the youth in all of our programs, we offer more intensive, formal services through our Lunchtime Mentoring for 2nd-12th grade students during their lunch or advisory periods in school and our Community Mentoring for youth age 12 and up.

 Youth in afterschool programs are more likely to improve academics, develop better social skills, avoid risky behaviors, and have higher self-confidence and aspirations for the future.

-Our 21st Century Community Learning Center for 3rd-6th grade students keeps children safe during out-of-school hours and on track for success—academically, socially, and emotionally.
-Our Youth College Readiness Program teaches students how to make post-secondary education a reality.
+Our 21st Century Community Learning Center for 3rd-8th grade students keeps children safe during out-of-school hours and on track for success—academically, socially, and emotionally.

 ABOUT US